This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 19.

-Each social platform has its unique features by which they try to grab user attention and users too prefer different platforms for specific activities.
+Each social platform has its unique features by which they try to grab user attention and users too prefer different platforms for specific activities, as detailed in social media statistics.

 Facebook is the preferred one for keeping in touch with our loved ones, whereas Instagram and Snapchat stand out for allowing people to express themselves by posting or sharing content.